zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/intro/_index.md

 minutes_to_complete: 5

-who_is_this_for: Developers new to the Arm architecture and looking for microcontroller hardware.
+who_is_this_for: This is an introductory topic for software developers new to the Arm architecture and looking for microcontroller hardware.

 learning_objectives:
     - Find microcontroller hardware to use for software development